 After working at both hospital for a year I was recruited by a travel agency to do a local travel contract at Hunterdon Medical Center.
 At that time I left Barnabas Health and went per diem at St. Clare’s Hospital.
 Soon after this I stated my travel career at Hunterdon Medical in Flemington, NJ.

 Consequently, after starting that first contract and loving to learn and meet new people I went on to different hospitals in the United States, but some of my favorites have been in California.
 I loved the beauty of Scripps La Jolla, and Mission Viejo Medical with the beaches near the hospitals.

 During the 8 years as a Traveler Certified Surgical Tech I went on to graduate with an Associate Degree in Applied Sciences from Berkeley College in 2014 and in May of 2018 with a Bachelor Degree in Health Service Management.

 Currently, I have taken a local travel contract at Morristown Medical Center and have been working closely with the facility towards the awareness of AST and educating new professionals both RN’s and Certified Surgical Techn into this amazing career.

 As your new AST Board of Director I am looking forward to helping make NJ aware of the potential that our members have as CST’s in the state.

 Robert Torres, BA, CST, CRCST, CHL

-I was unexpectedly and humbled to be elected to a one year term as Board Member for the NJAST.
+This past October, 2018, at the NJAST Fall Conference, I was unexpectedly and humbled to be elected to a one-year term as Board Member for the NJAST.
 I also have volunteered since last year to redesign and maintain our assembly’s website.